trinodb/trino/presto-docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

   * New Hive metastore on GCP:

-    If your Presto nodes are provisioned by GCP, your Hive metastore should also be on GCP to minimize latency and costs.
-The simplest way to create a new Hive metastore on GCP is to create a small Cloud DataProc cluster (1 master, 0 workers), accessible from your Presto cluster.
+    If your Trino nodes are provisioned by GCP, your Hive metastore should also be on GCP to minimize latency and costs.
+The simplest way to create a new Hive metastore on GCP is to create a small Cloud DataProc cluster (1 master, 0 workers), accessible from your Trino cluster.
 Follow the steps for existing Hive metastore after finishing this step.

   * Existing Hive metastore:

-    To use an existing Hive metastore with a Presto cluster, you need to set the ``hive.metastore.uri`` property in your Hive catalog properties file to ``thrift://${METASTORE_ADDRESS}:${METASTORE_THRIFT_PORT}``.
+    To use an existing Hive metastore with a Trino cluster, you need to set the ``hive.metastore.uri`` property in your Hive catalog properties file to ``thrift://${METASTORE_ADDRESS}:${METASTORE_THRIFT_PORT}``.
     If the metastore uses authentication, please refer to :doc:`hive-security`.